 If your ISP gives you one or two DNS addresses, select Use These DNS Servers and enter the primary and secondary addresses into the correct fields.
-Otherwise, the DNS servers will be assigned dynamically from ISP.
+Otherwise, the DNS servers will be assigned dynamically from your ISP.

-Note: If you get 'Address not found' errors when you go to a Web site, it is likely that your DNS servers are set up improperly.
+Note: If you get address and find error when you go to a Web site, it is likely that your DNS servers are set up improperly.
 You should contact your ISP to get DNS server addresses.

 Get IP with Unicast DHCP: A few ISPs' DHCP servers do not support the broadcast applications.
 If you cannot get the IP Address normally, you can choose this option.
-(You generally need not check this option).
+(This is rarely required.)